 5. eToro Markets and Products

-The fact that you buy the real stocks and ETFs when buying without leverage is something that other brokers don’t usually offer and is a definitive plus for eToro.
+The fact that you buy the real stocks when buying without leverage is something that other brokers don’t usually offer and is a definitive plus for eToro.
 You can also copy other traders that trade CFDs (social trading), or invest in a portfolio of featured professionals, trading on the platform – if this is your interest, eToro is one of the best in the industry.

 Here is a breakdown of all eToro assets in comparison to Plus500 and IQ Option.